Machinika: Atlas

 Reviews

-- The graphics and ambiance are well-designed, creating an engaging atmosphere that enhances the gameplay.
+- Graphics and ambiance are well-crafted, creating an enjoyable sci-fi atmosphere that enhances the gameplay experience.

-- The game suffers from numerous bugs and glitches that can disrupt gameplay, including soft locks and unresponsive puzzles.
+- The game suffers from numerous bugs and glitches that can lead to frustrating soft locks and require reloading chapters to progress.

 “The plot picks up where the last story ends and is mostly followed via letters and the walkie-talkie, which is a new feature.”